');

 About Custer, MI

-Custer is a small community in Michigan with a population of 289 residents.
-The median household income is $66,875 per year, which is near the national average.
-The median age in Custer is 35.8 years.
+Custer is a small community located in Michigan with a population of 289 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $66,875 per year, which is 11% below the national median of $75,149.
+The median age of 35.8 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 Cost of Living in Custer, MI